 We will usually contact you by email or post within two weeks of a Grants Committee meeting with news of your application.
-Grantees will need to return a signed acceptance form within 60 days.
+Grantees will need to return a signed acceptance form within 30 days.
 The latest conditions of the grant will be laid out in the offer documents.
 These are likely to include:

 - 1. Submit details for free to the Explore section of our website; - 2.
 Project led by a qualified professional with conservation accreditation if the building is listed; - 3.
 Open for at least 100 days a year beyond worship, within a year of project completion; - 4.
-Acknowledge the National Churches Trust grant in printed materials and on a website, and help publicise the award;

-- 5. Return a feedback report a year after project completion; - 6.
+Attend at least two virtual NCT training sessions relevant to your project within a year of your claim; - 5.
+Acknowledge the National Churches Trust grant in printed materials and on a website, and help publicise the award; - 6.
+Acknowledge National Lottery Players and the National Lottery Heritage Fund publicly, using Lottery Fund logos (provided); - 7.
+Return a feedback report a year after project completion and take part in the Cherish project evaluation - 8.
 If the place of worship is closed for worship within 10 years of receiving payment of a grant award, report this to the National Churches Trust without delay.
-We may request full or partial repayment of the grant; - 7.
-Claim the grant within 2 years of the decision date.
+We may request full or partial repayment of the grant; - 9.
+Claim the grant within 6 months of the decision date.